 Grant Opportunities for Academic Liaison with Industry (GOALI) Proposal

-GOALI is a type of proposal that seeks to stimulate collaboration between academic research institutions and industry.
+GOALI is a type of proposal that seeks to stimulate collaboration between Institutions of Higher Education (IHEs) and industry.
 Under this proposal type, academic scientists and engineers request funding either in conjunction with a regular proposal submitted to a standing National Science Foundation (NSF) program or as a supplemental funding request to an existing NSF-funded award.

 GOALI is not a separate program; GOALI proposals must be submitted to an active NSF funding opportunity and must be submitted in accordance with the deadlines specified therein.
 A proposer interested in submitting a GOALI proposal or a GOALI supplemental funding request to an existing NSF-funded award must contact the cognizant NSF Program Officer listed in the relevant funding opportunity prior to submission.

 Special interest is focused on affording opportunities for:

 - Interdisciplinary university-industry teams to conduct collaborative research projects, in which the industry research participant provides critical research expertise, without which the likelihood for success of the project would be diminished;

 - Faculty, postdoctoral fellows, and students to conduct research and gain experience in an industrial setting; and

 - Industrial scientists and engineers to bring industry's perspective and integrative skills to academe.